canonical/ubuntu-cloud-docs/docs/azure/azure-how-to/instances/create-pro-fips-golden-image.rst

     subscriptionID=$(az account show --query id --output tsv)

 Create variables for gallery name, image definition name and Ubuntu Pro plan to be used.
-See :doc:`Find Ubuntu images on Azure <find-ubuntu-images>` for a full list of available Pro images.
+See :ref:`Find Ubuntu images on Azure <find-ubuntu-images>` for a full list of available Pro images.
 If you have an Ubuntu Pro private offer with Canonical you'll have a custom offer and SKU which should be used.

 .. tabs::